 15. The WHO definition emphasizes positive aspects of health, indicating that strategic environmental assessment should not focus solely on the adverse aspects of ill health, as is often the case.

-16. The focus of health in strategic environmental assessment will usually be on population health.
-Populations can be defined geographically or by shared characteristics, for example, gender, ethnicity, age and sexuality.
-Types of population vulnerability relevant to health that a strategic environmental assessment may wish to consider include: age (young and old); income (job insecurity or low income); health status (existing poor health and carers); social disadvantage (social isolation or discrimination); and access and geographic (areas of deprivation or barriers to services).
+16. The focus of strategic environmental assessment on human health is usually oriented on assessing the expected change in status of human health and contribution of the assessed activity to that change.
+This requires description of the affected populations geographically or by shared characteristics, for example, gender, ethnicity, age and socio-economic status.

+17. Environmental drivers are the predominant drivers to consider while assessing impacts on human health yet, in order with Article 1, letter vii of the Convention, impact of socio-economic drivers on human health caused by alterations in environment should be considered as well if relevant in regard to population vulnerabilities, for example, age (young and old); income (job insecurity or low income); health status (existing poor health and carers); social disadvantage (social isolation or discrimination); and access and geographic (areas of deprivation or barriers to services).

-B. Framing health in different strategic environmental assessment applications
+B. Framing health in strategic environmental assessment

-17. The context of each strategic environmental assessment needs to be understood in order to devise its appropriate format and decide on how health should be considered.
+17. Impacts on human health should be considered within every activity enlisted in Appendix I of the Convention.
+The context of each strategic environmental assessment needs to be understood in order to devise its appropriate format and decide on what extent health should be considered.
 The figure below introduces typical aspects to consider.
 Contextual aspects are subsequently described in further detail.
 The format of strategic environmental assessment is then elaborated on in section III below.

 18. The level of detail for assessment is determined by the nature and content of the underlying plan or programme.
-For example, in tiered systems (ideally organized from policies and legislation through plans and programmes to projects), more geographical, technological and population details tend to be provided at lower levels.
-This is crucial when deciding on reasonable alternatives and issues to be considered and, ultimately, on how to integrate health into strategic environmental assessment.
+For example, in tiered systems (ideally organized from policies and legislation through plans and programmes to projects), more geographical, technological and population details tend to be provided at project rather than policy levels.
+This is crucial when deciding on reasonable alternatives, issues to be considered, and ultimately methods (qualitative/quantitative), on how to integrate health into strategic environmental assessment.

 Strategic environmental assessment: context and format – aspects to consider